ostis-ai/sc-web/README.md

 ## Quick start

-We provide the `ostis/sc-web` Docker image to simplify the integration of this UI with existing OSTIS-systems.
+We provide the `ostis/sc-web` Docker image to simplify the integration of this UI with existing ostis-systems.

 ```sh
 # Connect to remote sc-server (or another Docker container)